 This allows the teacher to get to know each student and their study needs.
-Our small group class is two hours long from Monday to Friday for 16 weeks.
+Our small group Chinese class is four hours long from Monday to Friday for 16 weeks.

 If you’re not convinced yet that small group learning is the future, here are four benefits of small classes.

 One advantage of learning in a small group is that it can offer a more flexible learning curriculum.
 When the teacher has the ability to get to know each of their students personally, study patterns are formed.

 The teacher will be able to develop and teach in a way that will work for their students.
 In addition to that, if one student doesn’t understand or is struggling with a concept, it will be easier to monitor and help that student.
 Not only can the teacher help, but another student in the class might be able to offer help too.

 We all know that inside classrooms, low self-confidence can form.
 It can be intimidating to raise your hand in class to ask questions or have the teacher repeat the phrase.
 You may think that your question is stupid, and the idea of speaking up is daunting.
 If you think that way, your confidence in class will lower.

 It’s easier to be brave in a smaller setting, trust us.
 In smaller groups, an informal atmosphere can be formed, making students feel comfortable joining conversations.
 Not only that, but students tend to encourage each other when it’s a smaller, more intimate setting.

 FEEDBACK IS ALWAYS AVAILABLE

 Getting feedback may be an issue if you’re in a large lecture hall with 100+ other students.
 We all want feedback, especially when learning a new language.
 In a small group setting, feedback on work can go beyond an A+ or a red X. Teachers have the ability and the resources to spend extra time on learning materials and feedback.